Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 More recently, the client did not need much from the bank: to keep his hard-earned money and be able to withdraw and spend it.
 Then fintech appeared, and it turned out that you can solve your financial issues quickly, remotely, and in a few clicks.
 As the ecosystem of these indispensable applications has evolved, tech companies have reimagined the once-complicated processes of opening a bank account, transferring money to friends and family, applying for a loan, or managing investments.

 However, the next stage will be going beyond special applications called embedded finance - when a non-financial company creates financial services for clients, embedding them in their products.
-The idea of "invisible finance" is not new, but thanks to advances in technology, the financial services pie is becoming attractive to the non-financial sector.
-With access to massive amounts of user data, e-commerce giants can create unique financial products that can be easily sold to their own loyal audience.
+The idea of "invisible finance" is not new, but thanks to technological advances, the financial services pie is becoming attractive to the non-financial sector.
+With access to massive amounts of user data, e-commerce giants can create unique financial products that can be easily sold to their loyal audience.

 The leaders of the embedded finance sector